 According to the MHA, the, "Application must be completed in its entirety.
 Incomplete applications will be returned for corrections and will cause you to be placed in a lower position."

 For more information, contact the Minden Housing Authority.

 How To Apply to the Public Housing Waiting ListThe status of this waiting list is unknown.
 If you have information regarding this waiting list contact us.

 Last Updated on 11/04/2019.

-As of the most recent VMS report, Minden Housing Authority manages 92 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Minden Housing Authority manages 93 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 12% having issued approximately 9 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 16 months on the waiting list1.